ninja-group/minecraft/README.md

   * `ALLOW`: space-separated list of users who are allowed to connect to the server.

-    The effective list of allowed users is the union of this list and any users you have added within Minecraft using `/whitelist add`.
+    The effective list of allowed users is the union of this list, the `OPS` list (no need do add ops to both lists) and any users you have added from within Minecraft using `/whitelist add`.
   * `HEAP`: amount of heap space to allocate.
 Defaults to `2G` if unset.
 * Volumes
   * `/data`: your Minecraft world is stored on this volume.
     You may want to back it up every now and then.
 * Exposed ports
   * `25565`: the default Minecraft port.
+* Build-time arguments
+  * `VERSION`: Minecraft version to build image for.
+Defaults to 1.16.1.

+    The latest Paper build for the given version will be used for the image.